 - Rotate your torso and lift the ball diagonally up to your left shoulder in one smooth movement.

 - Lower it back to your right hip with control.
-That is one rep.
+That’s one rep.

 - Complete all reps on one side, then switch.